envoyproxy/gateway/docs/latest/user/grpc-routing.md

 ```

 ## GRPCRoute Match
-The `matches` field can be used to restrict the route to a specific set of requests based on GRPC's service and method names.
+The `matches` field can be used to restrict the route to a specific set of requests based on GRPC's service and/or method names.
-The following example shows how to match requests for any method in the `yages.Echo` service and requests for the `ServerReflectionInfo` method in any service.
+The following example shows how to match a request based on the service and method names for `grpc.reflection.v1alpha.ServerReflection/ServerReflectionInfo`,
+as well as a regular expression match for all services with a method name `Ping` which matches `yages.Echo/Ping` in our deployment.

 ```shell
 cat <<EOF | kubectl apply -f -